Gibsol/memory_disk/README.md

 # memory_disk

-simple program written in Python that shows your disk and memory usage
+Simple Python script written that shows your disk and memory usage.